 What I think about Qualcomm Dragon Board

-Qualcomm is a great board for projects that require SBCs.
+Qualcomm is an excellent board for projects that require SBCs.
 It is ideal for industrialists as it is stable and supports other ordinary computer applications.

-It supports up to 2GB RAM and runs on ARM Cortes A53 Quad-core processor with a speed of 1.2GHz that can support 64-bit applications.
+If you seek to have an IoT project run with impressive rates, but at a lower cost, you should consider The Pine A64.
+It supports up to 2GB RAM and runs on an ARM Cortes A53 Quad-core processor with a speed of 1.2GHz that can support 64-bit applications.
 It has excellent network speeds of about 1000 Mbps.
-If you are seeking to have an IoT projects run with excellent speeds but at a lower cost, you ought to consider The Pine A64.
-The only bone with Pine A64 is its small online support in case you develop issues with the board.
+The only bone with Pine A64 is its remote online support if you develop issues with the board.

 Nano Pi NEO: Nano Pi NEO is extremely small in size and has limited features.
-It has a 256/512 MB RAM and 1GHz processor speed.
+It has 256/512 MB RAM and a 1GHz processor speed.
 It supports Ethernet, Micro-SD, and VGA.
-Nano costs about seven dollars and supports approximately 40 GPIO pins.
-However, it has a significantly slow processing capability and smaller community support to back it up.
+Nano costs about seven dollars and keeps approximately 40 GPIO pins.
+However, it has a significantly slow processing capability and minor community support to back it up.

-When you get tired of playing around with Arduino boards and Raspberry Pi microcontrollers, and you would love to go the world of the limitless, you will need to check out for options that are more powerful, faster and (often) more expensive.
+When you get tired of playing around with Arduino boards and Raspberry Pi microcontrollers, and you would love to go the world of the limitless, you will need to check out for more powerful, faster options and (often) more expensive.
 One such Small Board Computer I know of is the Intel NUC Kit (Intel NUC NUC7i3BNH).
-This device is powerful enough to rival some of the computer servers (I assume it is powerful than an ordinary computer) even in a business environment.
+Even in a business environment, this device is powerful enough to rival some computer servers (I assume it is more powerful than an ordinary computer).
 Here is how it performs:

 - Processor: it runs on Intel’s 7th generation processor (Intel Core i3-7100U).